 Film Company Fined $30,000 for Illegal Drone Use Near Killer Whales

 A Vancouver-based film company and its drone operator have been hit with a $30,000 fine for illegally flying a drone too close to a pod of killer whales off Vancouver Island.
-This marks the first time in that a fine has been issued for the unlawful use of a drone to capture footage of killer whales, according to Fisheries and Oceans Canada (DFO).
+This marks the first time in Canada that a fine has been issued for the unlawful use of a drone to capture footage of killer whales, according to Fisheries and Oceans Canada (DFO).

 Drones Disturb Marine Life